Netanyahu battles to stay in power in potential last weekend as Israel's Prime Minister - KESQ

 On Sunday, Bennett urged Israel’s longtime leader to support an orderly transition of power and not to leave “scorched earth” behind him.

 “This is not a catastrophe, this is not a disaster.
 It is a change of government.
-An ordinary and usual event in any democratic country,” Bennett said at a press conference Sunday night at the 120-seat Parliament, known as the Knesset.
+An ordinary and usual event in any democratic country,” Bennett said at a press conference Sunday night at the Knesset.
 “The system in the state of Israel is not monarchical.
 No one has a monopoly on power.”

 Netanyahu has not yet publicly conceded defeat to his former chief of staff, fully aware of the opportunities he still has to find rifts and fissures to exploit in Bennett’s government.
 The coalition is set to be the most diverse in Israel’s history, including right-wing, left-wing and Arab parties.